-In 2021, multiple Salt Lake City streets will receive a surface treatment.
-These surface treatments, which are completed over just a few days, help prolong the life of the entire street network.
+In 2021, multiple Salt Lake City streets received a surface treatment.
+These surface treatments, which are completed over just a few days, helped to prolong the life of the entire street network.

-The following surface treatment projects are considering striping changes to the street—thanks to everyone that took the survey and submitted comments!
+The following surface treatment projects made striping changes to the street—thanks to everyone that took the survey and submitted comments!
 Learn more about these projects in the dropdowns.

 1000 West (North Temple to 600 North)

 The project team is analyzing 1000 West from North Temple to 600 North to determine if there are opportunities to leverage the resurfacing opportunity to make changes recommended by the Pedestrian and Bicycle Master Plan.
 In the coming months, the project team will communicate with residents and the Community Council about our findings as well as ways for the public to comment on potential striping changes.
 Residents and the Community Council will be told in advance about any planned changes to striping.